-1 1 Туре Description Function Button Opens a new screen where you can set a parameter.
-Tap it once.
-Button with Value Displays the current value of a field or setting where the value can be changed.
+- Button: Opens a new screen where you can set a parameter.
+Tap it once. - Button with Value: Displays the current value of a field or setting where the value can be changed.
 After the change, the new value is shown on the button.
-Tap it once. lcon Provides additional information, for example traffic summary or itinerary.
-Tap it once to open a screen with additional information or options.
-List Shows multiple options.
+Tap it once. - Icon: Provides additional information, for example, a traffic summary or itinerary.
+Tap it once to open a screen with additional information or options. - List: Shows multiple options.
 Grab the list anywhere and slide your finger up or down.
 Depending on the speed of sliding, the list scrolls fast or slow, only a bit or till the end.
-Alternatively, move between items in a list with the arrows and tap the value that you want to select.
-Switch Shows whether a feature is enabled when there are only two choices.
-Tap it to turn the switch on or off.
-Slider When a feature can be set to different values in a range, the program shows an indicator on a gauge that displays and sets the value.
+Alternatively, move between items in a list with the arrows and tap the value that you want to select. - Switch: Shows whether a feature is enabled when there are only two choices.
+Tap it to turn the switch on or off. - Slider: When a feature can be set to different values in a range, the program shows an indicator on a gauge that displays and sets the value.
 Drag the handle to move the slider to its new position.
-Tap the slider where you want the handle to appear.
-Virtual Keyboard Used to enter text and numbers.
-Each key is a touch screen button.
+Tap the slider where you want the handle to appear. - Virtual Keyboard: Used to enter text and numbers.
+Each key is a touchscreen button.

-The Navigation menu contain several menu items on one or more pages.
+The Navigation menu contains several menu items on one or more pages.
 The UP ARROW button is always present in the top left corner of the screen.
-Pressing this button will bring you back to the Map view immediately regardless of where in the sub menu you are.
+Pressing this button will bring you back to the Map view immediately regardless of where in the submenu you are.